Arniej/R-Programming-Assignment3/README.md

 # R-Programming-Assignment3
-#First try at these functions!
+First try at these functions!

+looks good now